majidsadri/Mireva/MIREVA_COMPREHENSIVE_ANALYSIS_REPORT.md

 ## 📋 Executive Summary

 Mireva is a React Native mobile application for smart pantry management with a Flask backend hosted on AWS EC2.
 The app enables families to manage shared pantries, track ingredients, create shopping lists, discover recipes, and log activities.
-This report provides a complete technical analysis of the architecture, recent improvements, and system components.
+This report provides a complete technical analysis of the architecture, recent improvements, privacy enhancements, and system components.

+**Latest Updates**: Complete user privacy implementation, UI/UX improvements, migration system, and enhanced recommendation engine with personalized AI suggestions.

 ---